 - Keep reference photos of your chosen materials

-4. Choose a Builder With a Proven Track Record
+4. Choose a Property Developer Bali With a Proven Track Record

 Now that you know what to expect with materials, let’s talk about the team you hire.